AElfProject/aelf-docs/docs/quick-start/developers/_deploy_single_pool_staking.md

 The smart contract needs to be deployed on the chain before users can interact with it.

 Run the following command to deploy a contract.
-Remember to export the path of ToDoApp.dll.patched to CONTRACT_PATH.
+Remember to export the path of SinglePoolStaking.dll.patched to CONTRACT_PATH.

 <Tabs>
 <TabItem value="Linux and macOs" label="Linux and macOs" default>